hardscrabble/hardscrabble.github.io/_posts/2017-02-05-memoize-with-defined.md

 Well, in a way, everything is working as it's supposed to.
 The first time we call the `unkempt?` method, the `@unkempt` instance variable is not defined, which means it returns `nil`, which is falsey.
-When the instance variable is falsey, we evaluate the expression and assign its result, `false`, to the intance variable.
+When the instance variable is falsey, we evaluate the expression and assign its result, `false`, to the instance variable.
-The second time we call the `unkempt?` method, the `@unkempt` instance variable _is_ defined, and its value is `false`, which is _also_ falsey (which you have to admit is only fair).
+The _second_ time we call the `unkempt?` method, the `@unkempt` instance variable _is_ defined, but its value is now `false`, which is _also_ falsey (which you have to admit is only fair).
 So, again, because the instance variable is falsey, we evaluate the expression and assign its result, `false`, to the instance variable.

+Shoot -- that kind of makes sense.

 So what to do?
 Here's another way to write this: